ChristopherAbram/SmartPeak/README.rst

 SmartPeak is an application that encapsulates advanced algorithms to enable fast, accurate, and automated processing of CE-, GC- and LC-MS(/MS) data, and HPLC data for targeted and semi-targeted metabolomics, lipidomics, and fluxomics experiments.
 The software is based on the OpenMS toolkit.

 SmartPeak provides graphical- and/or command-line-based user input validation, workflow configuration, data visualization and review, logging, and reporting.
 SmartPeak can be run on multiple operating systems or run on cloud infrastructures.
-The workflow automates all steps from peak detection and integration over calibration curve optimization, to quality control reporting
+The workflow automates all steps from peak detection and integration over calibration curve optimization, to quality control reporting.

 .. end_introduction